Tesla Revived The Electric Car, But Can It Sell It?

-SONARI GLINTON, BYLINE: Car geeks are a tough crowd to please.
-They've seen, driven it, talked trash about it.
-And with much of the electric car movement, they've been kind of meh.
+Car geeks are typically a tough crowd to please, and with much of the electric car movement up to this point, the geeks have been kind of lukewarm.

-GLINTON: But potential doesn't necessarily equal car sales.
-Michelle Krebs is with the automotive website Edmunds.com.
-She say success in the auto industry for Tesla or any car company isn't just one good car, it takes a string of them.
-And that takes money — a lot of it.
+Michelle Krebs with the automotive website Edmunds.com says success in the auto industry for Tesla, or any car company, isn't just about one good car, it takes a string of them.
+That, of course, takes money — a lot of it.

-MICHELLE KREBS: Well, it's billions.
-So, there's constant investment.
-It can't be just like, you can't just get a check, make a car and expect that that's going to carry the day.
-You've got to still keep investing for the future.
+"Well it's billions; so there's constant investment," Krebs says.
+"You can't just get a check, make a car and expect that that's going to carry the day.
+You've got to still keep investing for the future."

-GLINTON: Now that Tesla has made a car that auto enthusiasts love, Joe DeMatio says the real challenge is to see if the non-car geeks of the world will buy it.
+Now that Tesla has made a car that auto enthusiasts love, DeMatio says the real challenge is to see if the non-car geeks of the world will buy one.

-GLINTON: DeMatio says while Tesla hasn't proven that it can sell cars, it has proven that it won't be the last electric car company.
-Sonari Glinton, NPR News.
+DeMatio says while Tesla hasn't proven that it can sell cars, what it has proven is that it won't be the last electric car company.

 The new Tesla Model S starts at $50,000 — after a $7,500 tax credit.